https://invisible-island.net/ncurses/man/

 corresponding to the terminfo cap-code, such as xenl, passed to them.

-The cap-code for each capability is given in the table column entitled
+The cap-code for each capability is given in the table column of that

-cap-code code in the capabilities section of terminfo(5).
+name in the "Predefined Capabilities" section of terminfo(5).

 These functions return special values to denote errors.